RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

    - `IsSeniorRole` (derived by keyword matching in job titles, binary)

 #### Class Balancing

-- SMOTE (Synthetic Minority Oversampling Technique) was used to balance the training set for fair learning between buyers and non-buyers.
+To address class imbalance between confirmed data buyers and non-buyers, we applied SMOTE (Synthetic Minority Oversampling Technique) during training.
+Rather than duplicating minority examples, SMOTE generates synthetic samples by interpolating between existing observations.
+This creates a more diverse and representative set of buyer-like roles.

+Class balancing is essential for fair learning.
+Without it, the model would be biased toward the majority class (non-buyers), suppressing its ability to detect latent buyers.
+SMOTE ensures that the model learns equally from both classes, improving generalization and recall for identifying underrepresented buyer roles.

 #### Outputs:
 - `PredictedLabel`: A binary classification (0 or 1) indicating likely buyer status.
 - `DataBuyerScore`: The predicted probability (∈ [0,1]) assigned by the model.
 - `Token Coefficients`: Feature weights extracted from the trained model to identify high-impact terms.

 This model allowed us to surface **latent data buyers** — jobs that don't use explicit terms but share linguistic patterns with confirmed buyers.